terop/menu-app/README.md

 # menu-app
 A simple application for displaying lunch restaurant menus.
-Currently only Amica and Katri Antell restaurants are supported.
+Several restaurants are supported but each new restaurant usually requires new code to parse or get the restaurant's menu.

 ## Running
 The `menu_scraper.py` script is used fetch the menus.
 Fetching either means screen scraping or accessing an API, this depends on